 - J You may only operate a school/activity bus.
 You may not operate any other type of commercial motor vehicle. - K You may not operate a vehicle with air brakes.
 If you plan to operate a vehicle with air brakes, you must take the air brakes knowledge exam.
-You must also take the road test in a vehicle equipped with air brakes. - L You may not operate a commercial motor vehicle outside of Virginia. - M Operation of a passenger bus restricted to a Class B passenger vehicle. - N Operation of a passenger bus restricted to a Class C passenger vehicle. - Y You must wear corrective lenses when operating a commercial motor vehicle.
+You must also take the road test in a vehicle equipped with air brakes. - You may not operate a commercial motor vehicle outside of Virginia. - M Operation of a passenger bus restricted to a Class B or Class C passenger vehicle. - N Operation of a passenger bus restricted to a Class C passenger vehicle.